ampache/ampache/docs/API-JSON-methods.md

 ## Auth Methods

-Auth methods are used for authenticating or checking the status of your session in an Ampache server
+Auth methods are used for authenticating or checking the status of your session in an Ampache server.

+Remember that the auth parameter does not need to be sent as a parameter in the URL.

+[HTTP header authentication](https://ampache.org/api/#http-header-authentication) is supported for the auth parameter where present.

 ### handshake